koshka77/mfurin-vizstory/final_p2.md

 ### An introduction and outline

-I typically read American Scientific journal, and I noticed a lot of topics related to global warming.
+I typically read American Scientific journal monthly.
+I noticed a lot of topics related to global warming.
 I remember that years ago there was always winter in Pittsburgh.
 In the recent years summer have become hotter and winter have become warmer.

 I wanted to investigate this topic and use it for my digital story.
+I was wondering if I could fid enough data on this topic which would be publicly accessible.
+To my surprise I found a few website with data.

 ### Drawing wireframe with crayons/pens